Health, Safety, and Liability

-The siren will sound three 5-second blasts and the strobe will go off after the system determines conditions are safe.
-Play may resume only after the all clear siren.
+The siren will sound a waivering noise for 15-seconds and the strobe will go off after the Strike Guard system determines conditions are safe.
+Activities may resume only after the all clear siren and strobe turns off.

 Be vigilant in monitoring threatening weather and always err on the side of caution.
 Seek shelter immediately if:

 - You hear thunder (regardless of siren).

 - You see lightning (regardless of siren).

 Avoid open areas, water, tall trees, metal fences, overhead wires, power lines, elevated ground, golf carts, mowers, cellular phones and radios.